Monday, December 23, 2013

 A Royal Laotian Air Force T-28, taxis during the war (Photo: Wikipedia)

 “French go back to Paris,” Tay continued.
-“1957, Americans come to Luang Prabang.
-I go to American Army.”
+“1957, Americans come to Luang Prabang.”

-Of course he wasn’t exactly in the U.S. Army, he was officially in the American supported Royal Laotian Army (RLA).
+Now he was in the Royal Laotian Army (RLA), on the side of the Americans.
 Tay gestures across the Khan River towards Luang Prabang airport.
 Back when the Americans were here, it was a major air base for both Laotian and American aircraft.
 Tay was based there.

 “T-28 fly here,” Tay says, recalling the days when US made T-28s flew combat missions from the base.
 The T-28 Trojan was an old World War II propeller plane, refitted for combat use by Laotian pilots.
 He remembers the much faster US Air Force jets as well.
 F-104s and F-105s flew in from bases in Thailand, and circled overhead.